ibm-cloud-docs/vpc/fl-ts-unauth-access-cos.md

 {: troubleshoot}
 {: support}

-A flow log collector requires a {{site.data.keyword.cos_full_notm}} bucket to be defined and accessible.
+A flow log collector requires an {{site.data.keyword.cos_full_notm}} bucket to be defined and accessible.
 If you see the error log with message ID `is.flow-log-collector.00002E`, the {{site.data.keyword.cos_full_notm}} bucket is not accessible.
 The flow log collector cannot publish data to the bucket.
 {: shortdesc}

-To avoid lost data, create a {{site.data.keyword.cos_full_notm}} bucket within the next 24 hours to correct this problem.
+To avoid lost data, create an {{site.data.keyword.cos_full_notm}} bucket within the next 24 hours to correct this problem.
 {: important}

 The flow log collector is not authorized to publish data to the {{site.data.keyword.cos_full_notm}} bucket: